jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 Disadvantages:
 - Web pages are less likely to render and/or behave as they were designed to.
 - Sometimes it might be difficult, even a challenge, to find what needs to be whitelisted in order to make a web page render and/or behave properly.

-Mitigation:
+Mitigation to disadvantages:
-    * A site-level scope can be used to restrict a allow all/block exceptionally mode to a web site.
+- A site-level scope can be used to restrict a allow all/block exceptionally mode to a web site.
-    * Geeky users can help less geeky users through the easy exchange of recipes.
+- Geeky users can help less geeky users through the easy exchange of recipes.
-    * (Future?)
+- (Future?)
 An easy accessible library of common useful recipes which can be applied with one click.

 Useful Chromium settings with block-all/allow-exceptionally philosophy: